grafana/grafana/docs/sources/setup-grafana/installation/docker.md

 ## Configure Docker image

-Refer to [Configure a Grafana Docker image]({{< relref "../configure-docker/" >}}) page for details on options for customizing your environment, logging, database, and so on.
+Refer to the [Configure a Grafana Docker image]({{< relref "../configure-docker/" >}}) page for details on options for customizing your environment, logging, database, and so on.

 ## Configure Grafana